xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-16-smug-anime-face-whitehorse-esp-mayhem-the-world-at-a-glance-and-muddy-lawrence-at-spit.md

 ![poster](/images/posterspit16jan26.jpg)

 The first act of the night was Muddy Lawrence, a harsh noise/experimental performance artist.
-I was under the impression that this was just one person's project?? (the drummer from death metal band Tumour) but there were two people on stage...
+I was under the impression that this was just one person's project?? (the drummer from death metal band Tumour) but there were two people wearing balaclavas on stage...
 I am not an expert here.
 The music pushed the experimental genre to its limit, with distored and pulsating noise permeating echoing fragments of sampled dialogue.
 <br><br>
 The abrasive noise eventually engulfed all other sound, leaving only hissing static and feesback at times.